ChenZhu-Xie/xczphysics_SilverBullet/CONFIG/Paste_as/Cursor_Anchor.md

   return text:sub(sel.from + 1, sel.to)
 end

+function setSelectedText(newText)
+  local sel = editor.getSelection()
+  if not sel or sel.from == sel.to then return nil end editor.replaceRange(sel.from, sel.to, newText)
+end

 function usrPrompt(hinText, iniText)
   local iniText = iniText or ""
   local input = editor.prompt(hinText, iniText)